CLIUtils/CLI11/README.md

 * [TCLAP](http://tclap.sourceforge.net): Not quite standard command line parsing, seems to not be well supported anymore.
 Header only, but in quite a few files.
 Not even moved to GitHub yet.
 * [Cxxopts](https://github.com/jarro2783/cxxopts): C++ 11, single file, and nice CMake support, but requires regex, therefore GCC 4.8 (CentOS 7 default) does not work.
 Syntax closely based on Boost PO.

-So, this library is an attempt to provide a great syntax, good compatibility, and minimal installation.
+So, this library was designed to provide a great syntax, good compiler compatibility, and minimal installation fuss.

 ## Installing